Natural vs Artificial Magnets

 Diamagnetic materials, when suspended in an external uniform magnetic field, will align perpendicular to the direction of the magnetic field.

 Diamagnetic have a tendency to move away from the stronger part to the weaker part when it’s suspended in a non-uniform magnetic field.
-Diamagnetic get magnetized in the direction opposite to the magnetic field.
+Diamagnetic materials get magnetised in the direction opposite to the magnetic field.

 Examples: Bismuth, Copper, Mercury, Gold, Water, Alcohol, Air, and Hydrogen.
 The magnetic character of the Diamagnetic materials does not get affected by the external temperature.